Dion Boucicault: Work as actor and playwright

-Boucicault abandoned his apprenticeship to take up an acting offer in Cheltenham, adopting the stage name of Lee Morton.
+Boucicault took up an acting offer in Cheltenham, adopting the stage name of Lee Morton.
 He joined William Charles Macready and made his first appearance on stage with Benjamin Webster at Bristol.
 Soon after this he began to write plays, occasionally in conjunction with his acting.

 Boucicault's first play, A Legend of the Devil's Dyke, opened in Brighton in 1838.
 Three years later, he had a big success as a dramatist with London Assurance.
 First produced at Covent Garden on 4 March 1841, its cast included such well-known actors as Charles Mathews, William Farren, Mrs Nesbitt and Madame Vestris.

 Boucicault rapidly followed this with a number of other plays, among the most successful being The Bastile [sic], an "after-piece" (1842), Old Heads and Young Hearts (1844), The School for Scheming (1847), Confidence (1848), and The Knight Arva (1848), all produced at Her Majesty's Theatre.
 He had further great successes with The Corsican Brothers (1852, for Charles Kean) and Louis XI (1855), both adaptations of French plays.

 In his The Vampire (1852), Boucicault made his début as a leading actor, appearing as the vampire Sir Alan Raby.
-Although the play itself had mixed reviews, Boucicault's characterisation was praised as "a dreadful and weird thing played with immortal genius".
-In 1854 he wrote Andy Blake; or, The Irish Diamond and also appeared in it, playing the title character.
+Although the play received mixed reviews, Boucicault's characterisation was praised as "a dreadful and weird thing played with immortal genius".
+In 1854 he wrote Andy Blake; or, The Irish Diamond and also played the title character.

 From 1854 to 1860, Boucicault resided in the United States, where he was always a popular favourite.
 Boucicault and his actress wife, Agnes Robertson, toured America.
 He also wrote many successful plays there, acting in most of them.
 These included the popular Jessie Brown; or, The Relief of Lucknow in 1858.

 Work as theatre manager and producer

 From around 1855 his business manager and partner in New York was William Stuart, an expatriate Irish MP and adventurer.
-Together they leased Wallack's Theatre in 1855-1856, and put on a short season at the Washington Theatre in Washington D.C.
+Together they leased Wallack's Theatre in 1855–1856, and put on a short season at the Washington Theatre in Washington D.C.